RosettaCommons/documentation/Configuring-Required-Inputs.md

 MMMMMMMMMMMMMMMMMMiiiiiiiiiiiiiiiiiiiiiMMMMMMMMMMMMMMMMMMMMM
 ooo
 ```
-After this file is generated, convert the file to a .span file using the script octopus2span.pl in src/apps/public/membrane Example usage of this script is below:
+After this file is generated, convert the file to a .span file using the script octopus2span.pl in `tools/membrane_tools` Example usage of this script is below:

 ```
 ./octopus2span.pl BRD4.oct > BRD4.span
 ```

-### Lipophobicity Data
+## Membrane Lipophobicity Data
-To generate a lipid accessibility, use the run_lips.pl script provided in src/apps/public/membrane.
-This script requires the NCBI blast toolkit which includes the blastpgp executable, the nr database, and a spanfile generated as described above, as well as the alignblast.pl script which is also located in src/apps/public/membrane.
+Lipophobicity data for membrane proteins describes the lipid accessibility of particular positions with respect to their position in the membrane.
+This data is used as part of the current membrane scoring function.

+To generate a lipid accessibility data file (.lips or .lips4), you will need to have already generated a .span file above.
+Running the script requires the following dependencies:
+* blast (not blast+)
+* nr blast databases
+* alignblast.pl script (also in `tools/membrane_tools`)
+* fasta sequence
+* .span file

 Below is example usage of the script:

 ```
-./run_lips.pl <myfasta.txt> <mytopo.span> /path/to/blastpgp /path/to/nr alignblast.pl
+./run_lips.pl <myseq.fasta> <mytopo.span> /path/to/blastpgp /path/to/nr alignblast.pl
 ```

-### Embedding Definition
+## Embedding Definition
-In the membrane protein framework, _each chain_ of a pose gets a specific membrane protein embedding definition with respect to the implicitly defined membrane.
-You will need to specify a membrane protein embedding definition file (embeddef) for each chain input.
-Below are instructions for setting up this file.
+In the membrane protein framework, _each chain_ of a pose also requires a specific membrane protein embedding definition.
+This definition defines a normal vector and center position of the chain with respect to Rosetta's defined implicit membrane (normal vec <0, 0, 1>, center position (0, 0, 0), thickness = 30A).

-An embedding definition file specifies three components: **normal** coordinates, **center** coordinates, and **depth** of chain for non-spanning.
-There are four tags that you can use to specify what happens to these coordinates:
+For each chain, you will need to generate an embedding definition file.
+This file will either (a) specify the final embedding parameters used or (b) specify initial parameters for a more detailed calculation of the embedding.
+How these initial parameters are used is controlled by the following method tags in the normal and center fields.
+* **default** - Uses a default setting of (0,0,0) for center and (0,0,1) for normal as final starting parameters
-* **topology** - Calculates normal and center from membrane spanning topology using specified xyz as final
+* **from_topology** - Calculates normal and center from membrane spanning topology using specified xyz as final from whatever coordinates are specified in the .embed file
-* **define** - Accepts specified coordinates as final coordinates
+* **user_defined** - Accepts specified coordinates as final coordinates
-* **override_pdb** - Uses a default setting of (0,0,0) for center and (0,0,1) for normal which overrides whatever coordinates were specified
-* **search** - Search for parameter using membrane MCM search method.
-You can specify a nice string of options for this in your job file however these options will be IGNORED if you do not use the search tag for the correct parameters in the embedding definition.

-Depth is a parameter that specifies a chain's depth in the membrane if it is not spanning.
-If spanning, depth should be specified at 0 otherwise depth can be greater than 0.
-If a depth is non-zero, Rosetta will **not** treat the chain as a spanning pose.
+* **from_search** - Search for parameter using membrane MCM search method and coordinates specified in the .embed file as starting coordinates for this calculation.
+Note: In previous, this behavior was controlled by the command line and is _is no longer supported_

+Note - you do not have to specify the same tag for both normal and center.
+The code is flexible enough to use different calculation methods for different parameters.
+Good examples of this can be found in the unit test for Embedding Factory.

+The depth parameter (depth of chain with respect to membrane) is completely user controlled.

+Below is an example .embed file format.

 ```
 POSE <Description>